vendramin/vendramin.github.io/master_topics.md

 ### The inverse Galois problem

 The Inverse Galois Problem is a fundamental question in mathematics that seeks to determine whether every finite group can be realized as the Galois group of some field extension over the rational numbers.
 The problem was first explicitly stated by mathematicians in the late 19th and early 20th centuries, notably by David Hilbert.
 Despite significant progress and partial solutions, the problem remains unsolved for many groups, making it a central topic in algebra and number theory.

 ##### References:
 * G. Malle and B. H. Matzat.
 Inverse Galois theory.
 Springer Monographs in Mathematics.
 Springer, Berlin, 2018.
 Second edition.
 * J.-P. Serre.
 Topics in Galois theory, volume 1 of Research Notes in Mathematics.
 A K Peters, Ltd., Wellesley, MA, second edition, 2008.
 With notes by Henri Darmon.

 ---
+### Fomin-Kirillov algebras

+In the 1990s, in an attempt to understand the cohomology ring of flag manifolds, Fomin and Kirillov introduced a family of quadratic algebras, now known as Fomin–Kirillov algebras.
+They formulated several conjectures regarding the structure and dimension of these algebras, which remain open to this day.

+##### References

+* Fomin, Sergey; Kirillov, Anatol N. Quadratic algebras, Dunkl elements, and Schubert calculus.
+Advances in geometry, 147--182, Progr.
+Math., 172, Birkhäuser Boston, Boston, MA, 1999.
+* Milinski, Alexander; Schneider, Hans-Jürgen.
+Pointed indecomposable Hopf algebras over Coxeter groups.
+New trends in Hopf algebra theory (La Falda, 1999), 215--236, Contemp.
+Math., 267, Amer.
+Math.
+Soc., Providence, RI, 2000.

+---